 One of the reasons I love Christianity is for its rich anthropological vision.
-Being a Christian allows us to take the humanity and the personhood of individuals with a seriousness and beauty that few, if any, worldview can.
+Being a Christian allows us to take the humanity and the personhood of individuals with a seriousness and beauty that few, if any, worldviews can.
 Our fellow humans can never be viewed as merely means to an end, but must always be understood as ends in and of themselves.

 There is a kind of listening with half an ear that presumes already to know what the other person has to say.
 It is an impatient, and inattentive listening, that despises the brother and is only waiting for a chance to speak and thus get rid of the other person.1